EO-DataHub/eodhp-guide/operations/updating-database-records.md

 ### Update Billing Account Owner
 **Prerequisites**: Connect to the `workspaces` database via a PSQL Client of your choice.

-Each billing account has it's own `id` associated with it and can be found using
+Each billing account has its own `id` associated with it and can be found using

 ```sql
 SELECT * FROM accounts